-The Delta region of the Okavango can vary in size from 15 000 square kilometres during drier periods to a staggering 22 000 square kilometres during wetter periods.
-Its dominant plant species are reeds, mokolwane palms, acacia, sycamore fig, sausage trees, raintrees and African mangosteen.
+The Okavango Delta can vary in size from 15 000 square kilometres during drier periods to a staggering 22 000 sq. km during wetter periods.
+Dominant plant species include reeds, real fan palm, acacia, sycamore fig, sausage trees, rain trees and African mangosteen.

-At the Delta’s lower reaches, the perennial swamps give way to seasonal swamps and flooded grasslands.
-To the southeast the third vegetation region becomes evident, as it changes to true dryland.
-There are three major land masses here: the Matsebi Ridge, Chief's Island and the Moremi tongue.
-Here the vegetation is predominantly mophane, acacia and scrub bush and the land is dotted with pans.
-It is to this region that large numbers of mammals retreat during the dry winter months.
+Perennial swamps give way to seasonal marshes and flooded grasslands at the Delta's lower reaches.
+To the southeast, the third vegetation region of true drylands become evident.
+There are three significant landmasses here: the Matsebi Ridge, Chief's Island and the Moremi Tongue.
+Here the vegetation is predominantly Mophane, acacia and scrub bush, in an area dotted with salt pans.
+Large numbers of mammals retreat during the drier winter months to this region.

-Major tourist attractions in the Delta and the dryland areas are game viewing, birding and boating, often in the traditional mokoro.
-The diversity and numbers of animals and birds can be staggering.
-A recent overview of the Okavango records 122 species of mammals, 71 species of fish, 444 species of birds, 64 species of reptiles and 1300 species of flowering plants.
-A successful rhino reintroduction programme in the Okavango now puts the population of White Rhino at approximately 35, and Black Rhino at 4.
+Major tourist attractions in the Delta and the dryland areas are game viewing, birdwatching and boating in the many waterways, often in the traditional mokoro dug-out canoe.
+The diversity and numbers of animals and birds are staggering.
+A recent overview of the Okavango region recorded 122 species of mammals, 71 species of fish, 444 species of bird, 64 species of reptiles and 1,300 species of flowering plants.
+A successful rhino reintroduction programme in the Okavango now puts White Rhino's population at approximately 35 and Black Rhino at 4.